-Regulation Best Interest: After that, the Securities and Exchange Commission (SEC) took matters into their hands and created a new rule, called Regulation Best Interest (Reg BI), which took effect in June 2020.
+Regulation Best Interest: After that, the SEC took matters into its own hands and created a new rule, called Regulation Best Interest (Reg BI), which took effect in June 2020.
 It differentiates between RIAs, who are financial advisors that only provide advice, and broker-dealers, who provide advice and sell products and investments from which they may earn a profit.

-Previously, only RIAs were required to meet fiduciary standards, while broker-dealers were required only to follow the less-stringent suitability standard (see more below).
-The new rule doesn’t go as far to require broker-dealers to follow the fiduciary standard, but it does require them to make recommendations in the best interests of their clients and sets out requirements that are more stringent than the suitability standard.
+Previously, only RIAs had to meet fiduciary standards, while broker-dealers were required only to follow the less-stringent suitability standard (see more below).
+The new rule doesn’t go as far as to require broker-dealers to follow the fiduciary standard, but it does require them to make recommendations in their clients’ best interests and sets out requirements that are more stringent than the suitability standard.

 The fiduciary standard vs. the suitability standard